JorjaFox/website/readme.md

 1. Create a new branch to work on based on `production`.
 2. Test locally: `npm run start`
 3. Validate all MD files: `npm run lint`
-4. Push branch to github
+4. Push branch to GitHub
 5. Open a PR to `production`

 A lead dev will review and merge.